 Each course at U.S. Career Institute includes instructional materials with clear directions for each assignment.
-The school provides one copy of the textbook and/or workbook, either as electronic or bound books, as part of tuition.
+The school provides one copy of the textbook and/or workbook, either as electronic or physically, as part of tuition.
 USCI will select how these materials are delivered (electronic or bound books).
-You will evaluate your own progress as you master the many self-study activities in your courses.
+You will evaluate your progress on self-study activities in your courses.
+You will also be required to submit assignments/exams throughout each course.
 When you submit your required assignments and exams, USCI will record your grades in your permanent school record.

 The faculty will provide positive, encouraging comments, as well as additional help whenever you need it.
 In addition, the faculty will point out areas that need special attention to help ensure your success.
 You will earn credit for a course when you have completed all required assignments for the course.
-As an equal opportunity institution, U.S. Career Institute offers admission to anyone who meets the admission requirements and can benefit from the training without regard to race, religion, gender, sexual orientation, age, color, national or ethnic origin, physical disability or place of residence.